benbridle/pikpok-code-sample/README.md

 Open a web browser and navigate to `localhost:8004/` to use the application.

-The Web API can be interacted with directly by visiting `localhost:8004/api/...`
+The Web API can be interacted with directly by visiting `localhost:8004/api/{endpoint}`.
+See `app/routes/api.py` for available endpoints.